|

 that the prohibition was really against gainful work; folks were still

+allowed to weed the garden and stuff.
 What the Sabbath did was to force people to focus on things that

 had meaning beyond striving and striving to get ahead.
 Indeed,